City of East Providence

 - The intersection of South Broadway and Lee Road.

-- Residential and commercial area located east of Willett Avenue, south of Forbes Street, and north of Barrington town line due to flat terrain, poor drainage, and high water tables.
+- Residential and commercial area east of Willett Avenue, south of Forbes Street, and north of Barrington town line due to flat terrain, poor drainage, and high water tables.

 FLOOD SAFETY TIPS

 The Red Cross webpage and the NOAA flood safety webpage linked below offer a wealth of advice on flood safety.

 View National Weather Service Flood Safety Website here.

 The National Flood Insurance Program requires that all structures within a designated 100 year flood zone (in East Providence, Flood Zone VE and AE) be brought into compliance with current building standards if there is substantial damage to the structure, regardless of the cause, or if substantial improvements are added.
 They are defined as follows.